 First Person Shooter

 Halo: Reach, while having the average-ish 50 ranks, requires 20 million experience points to hit the level cap, the distance between rank 49 and 50 being 3 and a half million alone.

-Played with by the Call of Duty franchise, starting with Call of Duty 4: Modern Warfare (well, the console versions).
+Played with by the Call of Duty franchise, starting with Call of Duty 4: Modern Warfare (well, the console versions; PC didn't get to do that until Modern Warfare 2).
 Players are able to level up (the cap is different for each game), unlocking new weapons, support equipment, and Perks as they go.
 At the maximum level, the player has the option to "Prestige", reverting to level 1, essentially starting again.
 Later games use this to unlock unique cosmetic elements and extra Custom Class slots, but the early games simply let you start climbing the ladder again, up to five times, not really gaining much of anything for your trouble.